nuxt/nuxt/docs/3.api/2.composables/use-fetch.md

 The above example results in `https://api.nuxt.com/modules?param1=value1&param2=value2`.

-You can also handle error of useFetch using custom error stucture
+You can also handle error of useFetch using custom error structure
 ```ts
 interface CustomError {
   message: string